 It could.
 Each individual's financial aid package is different.
 To determine if it will affect your situation specifically, call the Office of Financial Aid at (401) 341-2901.

 You must be a currently enrolled full-time student with a minimum cumulative GPA of 2.5.

-RAs are supervised by area coordinators, professional live-in staff members who are supervised by the associate director of campus life.
+RAs are supervised by area coordinators or resident directors, professional live-in staff members who are supervised by the director of campus life.

 For fall training, RAs return to campus two weeks before the beginning of fall semester.
 For winter training, RAs return to campus one week before the beginning of spring semester.